LOOKING UNTO JESUS

 What does it really mean to be looking unto Jesus while running the Christian race?

-The word “apo”implies “separation”while the word “horao”implies “to see with the eyes; to see with the mind, to perceive, know; to see, i.e. become acquainted with by experience, to experience; to see, to look to, to stare at; to take heed, beware, to care for, pay heed to” (Thayer’s Bible Dictionary).
+The word “apo” implies “separation” while the word “horao” implies “to see with the eyes; to see with the mind, to perceive, know; to see, i.e. become acquainted with by experience, to experience; to see, to look to, to stare at; to take heed, beware, to care for, pay heed to” (BLB Lexicon).

-Therefore, looking unto Jesus Christ implies turning your eyes or attention away from all others and fixing them only on Jesus Christ.
-It speaks of keeping or setting your heart, mind, or affection only on Christ as you run your race.
+Therefore, looking unto Jesus Christ implies turning your eyes or attention away from all other people or things and fixing them only on Jesus Christ.
+It speaks of keeping or setting your heart, mind or affection only on Christ as you run your race.

-It simply means to constantly, consistently and continuously seek to see, to perceive, to know and experience Jesus Christ more deeply, intimately, and increasingly, and to take heed to or listen to His voice, words, commands or instructions as you run the Christian race.
+It simply means to constantly, consistently and continuously seek to see, to perceive, to know and experience Jesus Christ more deeply, intimately, and increasingly, and to listen to His voice, words, commands or instructions as you run the Christian race.

 Why must Christians be looking unto Jesus Christ while running the race?